Qin Liangyu: Legacy

 Qin Liangyu's life, along with her weapons and armour, is showcased in a museum in Shizhu County, Chongqing.
 A statue of her is in the Ganyu Hall of the Shibaozhai in Zhong County (that was preserved during the Three Gorges Project).
-Together with Hua Mulan, Liang Hongyu and He Yufeng, Qin Liangyu is one of the most well-known female warriors in China.
+Together with Hua Mulan, Liang Hongyu and He Yufeng, Qin Liangyu is one of the most well-known female warriors and heroines in China.

+In the Twenty-Four Histories, Qin Liangyu was also the only woman whose biography was listed among the biographies of court officials and generals.

 In popular culture

 Qin Liangyu sometimes appears as a door goddess, usually in partnership with Mu Guiying.

 Qin Liangyu is one of the 32 historical figures who appear as special characters in the video game Romance of the Three Kingdoms XI by Koei.

 Qin Liangyu appears as a playable Lancer class servant in the mobile RPG video game Fate/Grand Order.